Canada

 Other Anne of Green Gables Places to Explore

-• The Site of Lucy Maud Montgomery’s Cavendish Home—A quarter of mile east of the Green Gables Heritage Site, take a hike to see the remains of L.M.
-Montgomery homestead.
+• The Site of Lucy Maud Montgomery’s Cavendish Home—A quarter of a mile east of the Green Gables Heritage Site, take a hike to see the remains of L.M.
+Montgomery’s homestead.
+It also features the Old Kitchen Post Office, operating as a book store.
+Open daily from May until October from 10 a.m. to 5 p.m.
+Adult admission is $6 CAN.

 Lodging on Prince Edward Island

 During our visit to Prince Edward Island, I rented a small guest house.
-Or find a small bed-and-breakfast or a lodge.
-Make reservations early, Cavendish offers limited lodging and it fills for the summer season fast.
+There is also smaller bed-and-breakfasts or lodges.
+Though you need to make reservations early, Cavendish offers limited lodging and it fills for the summer season fast.

 Have a cup of Tea.
 Anne of Green Gables House with Kids.